 Agnico-Eagle Mines Ltd. (AEM), through one of its subsidiaries, is maintaining the former Colibri gold project, now known as "Pitaya".
 Some preliminary drilling and exploration work was completed pursuant to the Earn-In and Shareholders Agreement completed with AEM on May 27, 2011.
-As of November 30, 2017, AEM has incurred US\$2,797,013 in exploration and related costs on the "Pitaya" project with the Company holding a 34% interest in the project.
+As of February 28, 2018, AEM has incurred US\$3,771,722 in exploration and related costs on the "Pitaya" project with the Company holding a 24.45% interest in the project.
+AEM has informed Colibri that they are not planning to drill on the Pitaya in 2018.
 Preliminary results of AEM's drilling program to-date are available on the Company's website as well as on SEDAR.